Jerry Garcia

 Later in life, Garcia struggled with diabetes.
-In 1986, he went into a diabetic coma that nearly cost him his life.
+On July 10, 1986, he went into a diabetic coma and nearly died.
 Although his overall health improved somewhat after the incident, he continued to struggle with obesity, smoking, and long-standing heroin and cocaine addictions.
-He was staying in a California drug rehabilitation facility when he died of a heart attack on August 9, 1995 at age 53.
+He was staying in a California drug rehabilitation facility when he died of a heart attack in August 1995.

 Early life

 Garcia's ancestors on his father's side were from Galicia in northwest Spain.
 His mother's ancestors were Irish and Swedish.
 He was born in the Excelsior District of San Francisco, California, on August 1, 1942, to Jose Ramon "Joe" Garcia and Ruth Marie "Bobbie" (née Clifford) Garcia, who was herself born in San Francisco.
 His parents named him after composer Jerome Kern.
 Jerome John was their second child, preceded by Clifford Ramon "Tiff", who was born in 1937.
 Shortly before Clifford's birth, their father and a partner leased a building in downtown San Francisco and turned it into a bar, partly in response to Jose being blackballed from a musicians' union for moonlighting.

-Garcia was influenced by music at an early age, taking piano lessons for much of his childhood.
+Garcia was raised as a Catholic.
+He was influenced by music at an early age, taking piano lessons for much of his childhood.
 His father was a retired professional musician and his mother enjoyed playing the piano.
 His father's extended family—which had immigrated from Spain in 1919—would often sing during reunions.

 In 1946, two-thirds of four-year-old Garcia's right middle finger was cut off by his brother in a wood splitting accident, while the family was vacationing in the Santa Cruz Mountains.
 Garcia later confessed that he often used it to his advantage in his youth, showing it off to other children in his neighborhood.

 Less than a year after this incident his father died in a fly fishing accident when the family was vacationing near Arcata in Northern California.
 He slipped after entering the Trinity River, part of the Six Rivers National Forest, and drowned before other fishermen could reach him.
 Although Garcia claimed he saw the incident, Dennis McNally, author of the book A Long Strange Trip: The Inside Story of the Grateful Dead, argues Garcia formed the memory after hearing others repeat the story.
 Blair Jackson, who wrote Garcia: An American Life, notes that a local newspaper article describing Jose's death did not mention Jerry being present when he died.